 Vanderbilt LifeFlight is the critical care air medical transport service of Vanderbilt University Medical Center and the Monroe Carell Jr. Children's Hospital at Vanderbilt since 1984.
 LifeFlight operates as a community asset and will transport to any appropriate hospital.
-Vanderbilt LifeFlight is part of the non-profit Vanderbilt University Medical Center, and is the only non-profit air medical service in Middle Tennessee.
+Vanderbilt LifeFlight's air operations is operated by Air Methods Corporation.
+All medical staffing, patient care and clinical services is provided by Vanderbilt University Medical Center.

-Vanderbilt LifeFlight is made up of six divisons:
+Vanderbilt LifeFlight is made up of six divisions:

-Our helicopter bases are strategically placed in Lebanon, Tullahoma, Clarksville, Smyrna and Mt.
-Pleasant, thus providing rapid access to definitive care for all of Middle Tennessee, Southern Kentucky, and Northern Alabama.
+Our helicopter bases are strategically placed in Lebanon, Tullahoma, Clarksville, Murfreesboro, Mt.
+Pleasant, Cookeville, Paris (Henry County) and Humboldt (Gibson County), thus providing rapid access to definitive care for all of Middle Tennessee, parts of West and East Tennessee, Southern Kentucky, and Northern Alabama.
 Staffed by highly trained flight nurses, flight paramedics, communicators and pilots, LifeFlight provides the highest level of care during transport.
 View our coverage area here - helicopter or airplane.